Casehero

 The long and difficult 13-year journey to the marketplace for Pfizer’s Viagra

-From an analysis of the case study and further research, Pfizer’s Viagra was indeed the result of serendipity.
-The case study explores the long thirteen (13) years journey from laboratory to the market place and some of the challenges faced by Pfizer; most notably, project evaluation considerations, market penetration constraints in a situation where the available market research evidence suggested a small market for the product.
+The case study explores the long thirteen (13) years’ journey from the laboratory to the marketplace and some of Pfizer’s challenges, most notably, project evaluation considerations and market penetration constraints in a situation where the available market research evidence suggested a small market for the product.

-The business cases for all these projects and others could easily be made.
-Accurate predictions could be made on the number of people who suffered from asthma and what customers would be willing to pay for such drugs.
-It was not possible to draw up an accurate business case for Viagra due to the uncertainness of the market and the condition.
-There simply was not a similar drug on the market with which to make a comparison.
+There was not a similar drug on the market with which to make a comparison.
 This made it even more difficult for R & D managers at Pfizer.
-It is for these reasons that it was to ensure marketing was involved in the early stages of this new product development project.
+For these reasons, it was to ensure marketing was involved in the early stages of this new product development project.

 Difficulty in product evaluation

-1. What is the size of the market?
+- What is the size of the market?
 How many people suffer from ED?

-2. Could the market for Viagra be bigger?
+- Could the market be bigger?

-3. Could the market be made bigger?
+- Could the market be made bigger?

-5. Is it a growing market?
+- Is it a growing market?

-7. Is the potential big enough to warrant the investment?
+- Is the potential big enough to warrant the investment?

-8. Does it support Pfizer’s short-term and long-term plans for the business?
+- Does it support Pfizer’s short-term and long-term plans for the business?

-The above-mentioned uncertainties were mainly attributable to the fact that up to the mid-1990s impotence was considered a psychological condition and certainly not treatable with a drug.
-There was no market data available and there was no market for impotence drugs, such as Viagra.
+There was no market data available, and there was no market for impotence drugs.
 This complete transformation of viewing the condition as treatable with a pill revolutionized not only this sector of medicine but many others as well.

 An excellent example of good marketing